tiangolo/angular-docker-multi-stage-example/README.md

 Everything above shows the actual code you need.
 If you're in a hurry, you could probably just copy all that.
 If you want to know all the details and possible optimizations, continue reading...

-When you build an Angular front end app, you most commonly write it in [TypeScript](http://www.typescriptlang.org/) and then compile it to JavaScript.
+When you build an Angular front-end app, you most commonly write it in [TypeScript](http://www.typescriptlang.org/) and then compile it to JavaScript.
 But you need to have Node.js and several packages to do that.

 After you compile your app, you end up with a set of files, normally in a `./dist` directory.
 Those are the compiled files that you actually use to serve your app.
 And those files have all the optimizations that you use, for example, AOT (Ahead Of Time compilation).